 14. For I am like a lion to Ephraim, and like a young lion to the house of Judah.
 I, yes I!
 I will tear in pieces and depart; I will carry off, and there will be no rescuer.

-15. I am going.
+15. I am leaving.
 I am returning to my place until they admit their guilt and seek my face.
 In their distress, they will seek me earnestly.

 1. Come, and let us return to Jehovah, for He has torn, but He will heal us.
 He has stricken, but He will bind us up.